Beth Gibbons: Career

 With Adrian Utley, Gibbons and Barrow released the first Portishead album Dummy in 1994 and have produced two other studio albums, a live album, and various singles since.

 She has also collaborated on a separate project with former Talk Talk bassist Paul Webb (Rustin Man).
-Before she joined Geoff Barrow in Portishead, she had auditioned for the singer's slot in .O.rang, the group formed by Webb and Harris after Talk Talk's late-Eighties departure from EMI, but Portishead's sudden success pre-empted matters.
+Before she joined Geoff Barrow in Portishead, she had auditioned for the singer's slot in .O.rang, the group formed by Webb and Lee Harris after Talk Talk's late-Eighties departure from EMI, but Portishead's sudden success pre-empted matters.
 In October 2002, they released the album Out of Season in the United Kingdom under the name Beth Gibbons and Rustin Man.
 The album peaked at number 28 in the UK Albums Chart.
 It was released in the United States a year later: while touring in North America, Variety favourably described her performance with Rustin as "Billie Holiday fronting Siouxsie and the Banshees".